sahmed1o/Classified-Listing-Site-WebBasedDataManagement/README.md

 *These sources are also stated on each webpage document.

 **accAdmin.php, landlordHome.php, tenantHome.php, userAds.php, search.php:**
 These pages are a heavily modified form of my guestbookadmin.php solution sent in for the Assignment in module 4.
-But the original creator of the complete file was Stephen Karamatos, so credits go to him for providing the files as a resource for learning.
+But the original creator of the complete file was Professor Karamatos, so credits go to Karamatos for providing the files as a resource for learning.

-The complete file provided by Stephen Karamatos without guestbookadmin.php can be found here: http://307.myweb.cs.uwindsor.ca/apps/show-m4a

 **Login.php,registration.php:**
-These pages are a modified version of login_register.php created by Stephen Karamatos, credits go to him for providing the file as a resource for learning.
+These pages are a modified version of login_register.php created by Stephen Karamatos.

 **loginForm.php, registerForm.php:**
-These scripts are a modified version of login_register_form.php created by Stephen Karamatos, credits go to him for providing the file as a resource for learning.
+These scripts are a modified version of login_register_form.php created by Stephen Karamatos.

 **logout.php:**
-A non modified version of logout.php created by Stephen Karamatos for assignment 6, credits go to him for providing the file as a resource for learning.
+A non modified version of logout.php created by Stephen Karamatos for assignment 6.
 I don't claim any credit in the making of this file.
 The file is used for educational purposes for the user to log out of the website.

 **outputPage.php,outputPageAdmin:**
-These pages are a heavily modified form of my guestbookadmin.php solution sent in for the Assignment in module 4, as well as guestbook.php created by Stephen Karamatos for the submit form.
-The original creator of the complete file was Stephen Karamatos, so credits go to him for providing the files as a resource for learning.
+These pages are a heavily modified form of my guestbookadmin.php solution sent in for the Assignment in module 4, as well as guestbook.php created by Professor Karamatos for the submit form.

 **submit.php:**
-This page is a heavily modified form of my guestbookadmin.php solution sent in for the Assignment in module 4, as well as guestbook.php created by Stephen Karamatos for the submit form, and task5_upload.php for the image upload portion of the form.
+This page is a heavily modified form of my guestbookadmin.php solution sent in for the Assignment in module 4, as well as guestbook.php created by Professor Karamatos for the submit form, and task5_upload.php for the image upload portion of the form.
-The original creator of the complete file was Stephen Karamatos, so credits go to him for providing the files as a resource for learning.

 # The following libraries are used: